trustlines-protocol/tl-dev-docs/contracts/currency_networks_tlbc.md

 New currency networks are using a proxy pattern with a beacon.
 The beacon points to an implementation, the different proxies points to the beacon.
-Each contract has been deployed as of commit https://github.com/trustlines-protocol/contracts/tree/58b43d3f1771e120e21a93b73ba4f08e9f6fdc25 (contracts version 1.3.0).
+Each contract has been deployed as of commit https://github.com/trustlines-protocol/contracts/tree/58b43d3f1771e120e21a93b73ba4f08e9f6fdc25 (contracts version 1.3.0), apart from the fake currency network which was deployed as of commit https://github.com/trustlines-protocol/contracts/tree/d94f8b395491a3bac9d76236fc8003688daa9ca4.

 ### Implementation